Lecture 3: Joint Probability

 There is some bad news here.
 First, the information provided by both separate PMFs (\(\text{Gangs}\) and \(\text{LOS}\)) is not sufficient to answer this question.

 Of course, there is a 10% chance of needing 4 gangs in the absence of other information, and a 10% chance of staying for 5 days in the absence of other information.
-We could try multiplying these numbers together, giving us 1%.
-But what if more extended stays require fewer gangs because there is more time to do the work?
+We could try multiplying these numbers together, giving us 1%, if we assume independence (which might not be the case here as explained further!).
+Hence, what if more extended stays require fewer gangs because there is more time to do the work?
 In that case, it might be extremely unlikely to find the combination of needed 4 gangs and stay for 5 days: perhaps 0.1% or lower.
 Or maybe something else is going on, and the probability is higher than 1%!
 Who knows?

 In this and the following lecture, we will focus on these types of questions.
-Specifically, this lecture will focus on the question above (4 gangs AND 5 days), and Lecture 4: Conditional Probabilities will focus on a slightly different question:
+Specifically, this lecture will focus on the question above (4 gangs AND 5 days), and the next lecture will focus on a slightly different question:

 IF you already know that the length of stay is 5 days, what is the probability of needing 4 gangs?